 I point blank refuse to get into the game of making a quick buck out of these cards which I have supply of.
 As I see it, AJ Computing could easily take advantage of the supply versus demand and make the massive margins that some are but what impression does that leave in the eye of the client?
 I would not say particularly favourable when a company has cashed in on the desperation of needing something badly that you will pay over the odds for it.
 Would they come back for future orders when they need something else?
 I doubt it.
 Would they recommend us to a friend?
 Hmm.

 What AJ Computing can offer however is NVIDIA RTX cards at a reasonable price.
 I won't say a good price because that would suggest we can supply them at or near RRP.
-There's no chance can we do that, because they are simply too expensive for us to buy.
+There's no chance can we do that, because even we cannot buy them near RRP.
 I check prices every week and we are consistently cheaper than almost everywhere that has stock in the UK.
 You can collect from us (near Stamford/Grantham/Bourne, Lincolnshire) or we can happily post by courier.
 That's about as far as I will push the sales pitch on this article so please feel free to contact us if you are looking to purchase a card - if we don't hold stock of the exact card you need, get on our waiting list and you will probably have it in a few weeks.